-The information included here explores the work and artistry of this remarkable ensemble, providing a context for the performance.
+The information included in this guide explores the work and artistry of this remarkable ensemble, providing a context for the performance.
 Your students will learn about the history of African American song traditions, the art form of a cappella singing, and some songs written by the members of Sweet Honey in the Rock.